jdefaver/tracker_dcs/README.md

 ### Windows

 Please note the system requirements before attempting the install, docker desktop cannot be installed on all versions of Windows!
+You probably need Windows 64 bit Pro or Education, and to be an administrator of your machine.

 [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)

 ## Running

+To start the stack in production mode:

 ```
 docker-compose up -d